 Simple interest exists in most short-term loans. such as a car loan.
 The payment calculation varies from a compound interest loan.
 Understanding the difference helps a borrower budget appropriately.

 Simple interest is calculated by multiplying the daily interest rate by the principle times the number of days elapsed between payments.
 Each payment made during a period initially goes toward that month’s interest, and the remaining amount goes toward the principal.
 In this way, interest does not compound.
 Conversely, compounding interest sees interest accrue on top of interest.

 Simple interest = P x I x N

-Additionally, timing of the payment matters.
-Those who make payments before the last day of the pay period enjoy less interest payments and more toward the principal amount.
-For example, if a due date for a payment is July 1, those who pay on July 1 pay the maximum interest before deducting the principal.
+Additionally, the timing of the payment matters.
+Those who make payments before the last day of the pay period enjoy fewer interest payments and more toward the principal amount.
+For example, if a due date for payment is July 1, those who pay on July 1 pay the maximum interest before deducting the principal.
 Those who pay before July 1 pay less interest, decrease the principal by a larger amount.